Alongkon128/MADT2-Cus.Analytics/Workshop 3/Customer Churn Scoring Analysis .md

 ## _Cohort Analysis_
 Wording "cohort" means a group of individuals who share a common characteristic or experience within a defined time frame.
 The most popular used in Marketing area would be :

-* "Customers Acquisition", a customer to be a grouped as New customers who made their first purchase in a specific month or quarter, then analyzing the spending behavioro over time in order to gain the insight such `Retention Rate` `Customer lifetime value` `Customer lifespan`.
+* "Customers Acquisition", a customer to be a grouped as New customers who made their first purchase in a specific month or quarter, then analyzing the spending behavior over time to see when they will churn in order to gain the insight such `Retention Rate` `Customer lifetime value` `Customer lifespan`.

 ![Cohort](./cohortanalysis.webp)
 Reference : _https://mode.com/blog/cohort-analysis-helps-look-ahead/_

+>   The graph displays cohorts on the x-axis as the month of first purchase or "New Customers" and a retention rate on percentage as metric on the y-axis.
+The trend lines indicated a respectively decline as you move from left to right on the graph, means retention rate is decreasing over time for these cohort.From the insight gave aways by this graph _if the Business is service-based, it mean the lack of attention to these new customers or shorten of employees._
+>

 ## _Case Analysis_
 [![](https://img.shields.io/badge/-Python-green)](#)   **Notebooks :** [Churn_Scoring](https://github.com/Alongkon128/MADT2-Cus.Analytics/blob/main/Workshop%203/Churn_scoring.ipynb)
 * Dataset : Non Contractial Customers : E-Commerce Industry